Today Mihir Acharya shares his room rental house hacking story from Framingham, Massachusetts.

 House hacking can help anyone achieve their financial goals.
 Don't let anything hold you back from pursuing this opportunity if you are interested!

 If you are interested in creating your own house hacking story, check out our ultimate guide, listen to our house hacking podcast, or read more case studies for inspiration.
 You never know how dramatically your life can change through this one choice!
+Check out our interview with the founder of Furnished Finder here.

 If you choose to pursue a house hack of your own, please share your story with us!
 We would love to showcase your success.